PowerFeather/powerfeather-sdk/README.md

 ## Examples

+### Arduino

-- [enter_ship_mode](https://github.com/PowerFeather/powerfeather-sdk/tree/main/examples/supply_and_battery_info) - Demonstrates how to enter ship mode for ESP-IDF.
+- [EnterShipMode](https://github.com/PowerFeather/powerfeather-sdk/tree/main/examples/EnterShipMode) - Demonstrates how to enter ship mode for Arduino.
+- [SupplyAndBatteryInfo](https://github.com/PowerFeather/powerfeather-sdk/tree/main/examples/SupplyAndBatteryInfo) - Demonstrates how to retrieve basic information about the external supply and battery for Arduino.

+### ESP-IDF

-- [EnterShipMode](https://github.com/PowerFeather/powerfeather-sdk/tree/main/examples/SupplyAndBatteryInfo) - Demonstrates how to enter ship mode for Arduino.
+- [enter_ship_mode](https://github.com/PowerFeather/powerfeather-sdk/tree/main/examples/enter_enter_ship_mode) - Demonstrates how to enter ship mode for ESP-IDF.
 - [supply_and_battery_info](https://github.com/PowerFeather/powerfeather-sdk/tree/main/examples/supply_and_battery_info) - Demonstrates how to retrieve basic information about the external supply and battery for ESP-IDF.
-- [SupplyAndBatteryInfo](https://github.com/PowerFeather/powerfeather-sdk/tree/main/examples/SupplyAndBatteryInfo) - Demonstrates how to retrieve basic information about the external supply and battery for Arduino.

 ## Links